inmnin/EKD-ICANN2024/README.md

 We provide a pytorch implementation of the MAKD method.

 # For the fine-tune of teacher the model on different datasets:
 The fine-tuned teacher model weights for different datasets are expected to be stored in different folders of Teacher_Model.

-Users can either fine-tune them themselves on different datasets before testing them, or using our submitted teacher model weights:https://userscloud.com/e5g1rffrq1pp.
-If you wish to use the weights we provide, please replace the original **Teacher_Model** folder with the unzipped **Teacher_Model** folder (We recommend this approach).
+If you wish to use the weights we provide, please download https://userscloud.com/fdl7079jlfk7, and then replace the original **Teacher_Model** folder with the unzipped **Teacher_Model** folder (We recommend this approach).

 If you wish to fine-tune the teacher model by yourself, the base parameters used for the teacher model are from https://huggingface.co/bert-base-chinese, You can put the model weights in the Pretrained_BERT folder after downloading them on the hugging-face platform.
 Then you need to set train_set_type in finetune_teacher.py to which dataset you want to fine-tune.
-Once this is done you can run it and the teacher model fine-tuned for a particular dataset will be used for later experiments on that dataset!
+Once this is done you can run it and the teacher model fine-tuned for a particular dataset will be used for later experiments on that dataset.

 After doing the above, you can start running the MAKD method.